map from Google Maps

 between the concrete and the earth, practically

-guarantying the walls would fall, and they did.), it's the best
+guarantying the walls would fall, and they did.), it's the lake's best

 and most accessible area for photographing birds — except